hyperledger-archives/indy-sdk/doc/design/007-cli-payments/README.md

 * Indy CLI should provide ability to perform the main payments operations:
   * Creation of payment address
   * Listing of payment addresses
-  * Getting list of UTXO for payment address
+  * Getting list of sources for payment address
   * Sending payment transaction
   * Adding fees to transactions
   * Getting transactions fees amount
 * Abstraction level should correspond to Indy SDK.
-For example, don't hide UTXO abstraction.
+For example, don't hide source abstraction.
 In the future we can add new commands to increase abstractions level.

 ## New CLI commands